superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ### 4.5.
 Load to Qdrant

-To keep things concise, to load the LinkedIn posts to Qdrant, you have to override a Bytewax `sync` class that is used as **output** in a Bytewax flow:
+To load the LinkedIn posts to Qdrant, you have to override Bytewax's `StatelessSinkPartition` class that signals an **output** in a Bytewax flow:

 ```python
 class QdrantVectorSink(StatelessSinkPartition):